Marie Mattingly Meloney: Journalism

 traveled widely in search of news and ... interviewed Benito Mussolini four times and once turned down an interview with Adolf Hitler.
 The German dictator had broken an interview appointment with Mrs. Meloney.
 When an emissary attempted to arrange another, she sent word to the Fuehrer that she was no longer interested.

 Upon her death, the New York Times commented in an editorial:Mrs. William Brown Meloney, whose deeply regretted death was announced yesterday, was one of the pioneers of the triumph of women in the newspaper field.
 Toward the end of the last century she was a reporter in Washington at 16.
-It is even now a charming, in those days it must have been a strange, sight, this young girl surveying the unkempt proceedings of Congress and the delirium of national conventions.
+It is even now a charming sight; in those days it must have been a strange sight, this young girl surveying the unkempt proceedings of Congress and the delirium of national conventions.
 She was a leader as well as a precursor. ...
 To common sense and judgment she added imagination.
 Some instinct in her reached out and told her what people wanted.